-- (5) [Diffraction Compensation] (RAW Pictures/Compatible Cameras Only)
+(5) [Diffraction Compensation]

-Reduce diffraction in pictures taken at small apertures (high f/-numbers). - 6 [PF Flare Control] (Compatible Lenses Only)
+Reduce diffraction in pictures taken at small apertures (high f/-numbers).
+This option is available only with RAW pictures and merged pixel shift pictures shot using compatible cameras.

+(6) [PF Flare Control]

 Bright light sources in the frame may give rise to ring flare, circular flare, or other flare effects.
 Select this option to reduce flare.
+It is available only with pictures taken using compatible lenses.
+It is not displayed when [Adjust using HDR] is enabled.